 Take home message

 At the end of the day, please know that purees and finger foods can, and should, both have a place in feeding!
 There’s a time and a place for each, and when you’re reading your baby’s cues, and feel confident and educated on how to do them both, feeding your baby a variety of textures will come naturally!
 Even if it’s been a few months and you haven’t introduced your baby to finger foods yet, that’s ok!
 The beauty is you can jump in at any time and start offering that practice, once you see they’re ready and you are willing!

-Remember to sign up for the Texture Timeline™ challenge that begins February 19th!
+Remember to sign up for the Texture Timeline™ challenge!
 If you’re still feeling nervous, or struggling with the thought of advancing textures with your baby, this gives you a step-by-step guide on taking the first steps!
 Once you’re in, you’ll receive one email a day with details about which phase we’ll be working on that day, and what recipe we’ll be cooking together, with the goal of helping to build your confidence through doing, and to move your baby into the world of finger foods!
-I’ll send out a grocery list before the challenge starts, and the signs to look for that your baby is ready to progress in textures!
+I’ll send out a grocery list before you start the challenge, and the signs to look for that your baby is ready to progress in textures!
 Click here to sign up now!

 A NEW WAY TO START SOLIDS WITH BABY LED FEEDING: https://mylittleeater.com/babyledfeeding/